read-write-web/read-write-web/README.markdown

 others who don't have WebID to get going without needing to deploy TLS services.
 Go to https://localhost:8443/srv/idp in your browser .

+This of course is not installed if you run as server on --http and it is disabled for Jetty, as in Jetty I have not found how to do TLS renegotiation so that the certificate does not need to be requested if the resource is not protected.
+(On such servers one needs authentication to happen on a different port )